valotas/mustache4dart/README.md

 always make sure that your context object have a right implementation of the `[]` operator as no other checks on the object will be available.

+#### @MustacheContext
+A new (and the recommended) way of reflection is based on the [reflectable][] package.
+This friendlier dart2js but needs a little bit of a work to be done correctly.
+First of all you should annotate your classes that are used as a context with `@MustacheContext`.

+At least for the moment if @MustacheContext is not used mustache4dart will still try to make use of the old mirrors implementation if that is supported by your running environment.

 ### Partials
 mustache4dart support partials but it needs somehow to know how to find a partial.
 You can do that by providing a function that returns a template